-You are a person who puts active thought into eco-practices at home, but what happens when you go on vacation?
+You are a person who puts active thought into eco-practices at home.
+However, what happens when you go on vacation to an eco lodge?
 Do you ever wonder “Where Can I Find a ‘Green’ Hotel or B&B?” or “How Can I Tell the Difference Between an Authentic Eco Lodge and One That Is Not?” or “Is There a Reliable Directory I Can Use?”
 If you have asked those questions, you’re in good company.
 But the answers are surprisingly complicated.

 With hundreds of countries around the world – all with different government agencies, infrastructure, politics, regulations, and living standards – it is a most difficult task to devise a uniform platform.

 In a pinch, that’s the bad news.

 The good news is that the ecotourism industry is relatively young and evolving quickly.
 More consumers are demanding “eco-friendly” travel options, so there will be a response in kind from the industry.
 More information will become available via online directories and useful apps ready to download to your smart phone or tablet.——————————————————————————————————